-The RE-210 recognizes Pan messages, which control the location in the stereo field of the sound on the MIDI channel on which they are sent.
-Controller 10 can be used by itself (a value of 0 is hard left, 64 is centered, and 127 is hard right), or if a finer degree of control is
+The RE-220 recognizes Pan messages, which control the location in the stereo field of the sound on the MIDI channel on which they are sent.
+Controller 10 can be used by itself (a value of 0 is hard left, 64 is centered, and 127 is hard right), or if a finer degree of control is desired, controller 42 can be used in the conjunction with it.

-• Expression (CC# 11, 43)
+Expression (CC# 11, 43)

-The RE-210 recognizes Expression messages, which also regulate the volume of the sound on the MIDI channel on which they are sent between a minimum of 0 and a maximum of the current Volume setting.
+The RE-220 recognizes Expression messages, which also regulate the volume of the sound on the MIDI channel on which they are sent between a minimum of 0 and a maximum of the current Volume setting.
 Controller 11 can be used by itself, or if a finer degree of control is desired, controller 43 can be used in the conjunction with it.

-• Sustain, Sostenuto, and Soft Pedals (CC #64, 66, 67)
+Sustain, Sostenuto, and Soft Pedals (CC #64, 66, 67)

 The right, center, and left pedals transmit MIDI controller message 64 (Sustain), 66 (Sostenuto), 67 (Soft), respectively.
-The RE-210 also recognizes these messages.
+The RE-220 also recognizes these messages.
 A value of 0 is OFF, and a value of 127 is ON.

-Often, these pedals affect timbre or modulation of each internal program (sound) of the RE-210.
+Often, these pedals affect timbre or modulation of each internal program (sound) of the RE-220.
 Refer page 18 for explanation and page 46 for Tables.